A generalisation of simple Harnack curves

 \section{Abstract}

-Simple Harnack curves, introduced in \cite{Mikh}, are smooth real algebraic curves in maximal position in toric surfaces.
-In the present paper, we suggest a natural generalization of simple Harnack curves by relaxing the smoothness assumption.
-After mentioning some of their properties, we address the question of their construction.
-We define tropical Harnack curves and show that their approximation using Mikhalkin's machinery produces many new example of simple Harnack curves.
-We determine the topological classification of simple Harnack curves with a hyperbolic node in the fashion of \cite{Mikh}, and show that the space of such curves can be locally parametrized by the space of their tropical avatars, in the spirit of \cite{KO}.
+In this paper, we suggest the following generalisation of Mikhalkin's simple Harnack curves: a generalised simple Harnack curve is a parametrised real algebraic curve in $\ttor$ with totally real logarithmic Gauss map.
+We investigate which of the many properties of simple Harnack curves survive the latter generalisation.
+We also show how tropical geometry allows to construct plenty of examples.
+Since generalised Harnack curves can develop arbitrary singularities, in contrast with the original definition where only real isolated double points can appear, we pay a special attention to the simplest new instance of generalised Harnack curves, namely curves with a single hyperbolic node.
+In particular, we give their topological classification as in \cite{Mikh} and show how such curves can be recovered from their spine.

-\blfootnote{The author is supported by the FNS project 140666, the ERC grant TROPGEO and SwissMAP.\\ The author is grateful to G.Mikhalkin, R.Crétois and E.Brugallé for many useful discussions and comments.}
+\blfootnote{During the writing of this paper, the author was supported by the FNS project 140666, the ERC grant TROPGEO and SwissMAP.
+The author is grateful to G.Mikhalkin, R.Crétois and E.Brugallé for many useful discussions and comments.}